Guy-Victor Duperré: Bourbon restoration

 Duperré was made Préfet maritime of Toulon during the Hundred Days, and was retired during the Bourbon Restoration.
 In 1818, he was brought back to active duty.
-He commanded the squadron which blockaded Cadiz during the war which reinstated Ferdinand VII of Spain on the throne.
+He commanded the squadron which blockaded Cádiz during the war which reinstated Ferdinand VII of Spain on the throne.
 In October 1823, he was made vice-admiral, grand officier de la Légion d'honneur and Commander of the Order of Saint Louis in 1824.
 In 1827, he was made Préfet maritime of Brest and inspector of the 5th arrondissement militaire.